jayreddy040-510/Covid_Data_Visualizer/README.md

 ---

 1) Light mode dark mode toggle with different color sets.
-2) modals at first landing on page as well as maybe for about the author section.
+2) Modals at first landing on page as well as maybe for about the author section.
 3) screenshot button?